What to do if you have a frozen or burst pipe

 Tips to avoid problems in the future

 - Make sure you know where your stop tap is and check it’s working every six months.

 - If you are going away, leave your heating on low.

 - Ensure all pipes in your roof space or loft, as well as pipes in other areas that may be vulnerable to the cold, are insulated and your boiler is serviced.

 - Have the name and telephone number of your nearest WaterSafe qualified plumber to hand.
 Keep it by the boiler or stop tap.

 - Get a neighbour to check inside your home occasionally, if you go away.

 Find a plumber

-If you need help to get your plumbing prepared for winter, or have a frozen or burst pipe, you can find a skilled plumber near you through the national accreditation scheme WaterSafe, which is backed by water companies in the UK and the Government’s water quality watchdog.
-Visit the WaterSafe website to find a plumber or for winter advice or call 0333 207 9030.
+If you need help to get your plumbing prepared for winter, or have a frozen or burst pipe, you can find a qualified, approved plumber near you through the national accreditation scheme WaterSafe, which is backed by all water companies in the UK and the drinking water regulators.
+Visit the WaterSafe website or call 0333 207 9030.